alvinye9/bolc_25-012.github.io/docs/Main/PT2/index.md

     - During gym days, all exercises must be done in pairs (such as with a spotter)

+    - The recovery drill is optional for Release Runs and Gym Days

     - Phase 2 of training must not stop sooner than 0650

     - Frisbee Thursdays are sacred, any attempts to subvert them will be punishable by execution